 Cameras with automatic exposure will attempt to adjust your picture so that it looks as good as possible under a certain lighting condition.
 If you point your camera at a bright light source (such as the sun or a bright window when you are indoors) the camera will adjust the aperture of the lens to compensate.
 If your subject is sitting on the ledge of the window when this happens, you might be able to see things outside, but your subject will probably be a dark silhouette without detail.
 Your gear may have a backlighting feature to compensate (by overexposing the background) or you could try to add light your subject (this is not easy), but the best solution might be to move your camera to avoid dealing with the bright background.

 Filming with smartphones

 Listen for background noise in the location in which you plan to shoot.
 Even subtle sounds, such as air conditioning, traffic, a TV or conversation in an adjacent room, can prove distracting.
 Turn off those noisemakers you can control, minimizing the impact of audio “clutter.”
 Try to stay as close as you can to the source of the audio, you want to record with your footage.
-If you already ended up with a noisy audio, check our audio restoration service to help you clarify your audio.
+If you already ended up with a noisy audio, we can help enhance the audio during our wedding video editing process.

 Make sure the camera or phone is in focus.
 The focus should be on the object or person, you are recording.
 Have you noticed?
 After you start recording, someone walks into the picture, but the camera is already focused in on something else, and the person walking into the picture might appear blurry.